-- 1. Define and explain the disciplinary content of geography, based on the five themes used by NYSED in curriculum development. - 2.
+- 1. Define and explain the disciplinary content of geography, based on the five themes used by NYSED in curriculum development.. - 2.
 Recognize and critique the role of scale in geography and the use of geographic tools, including maps, remote sensing and aerial photography, and geographic information systems. - 3.
 Analyze and discuss the basic processes of climatology and geomorphology- weather and the development of the land surface. - 4.
 Explain and discuss key factors in population studies, such as the Demographic Transition, and spatial factors in agriculture and industry.

-Course Materials:
+Course Materials::

-Dahlman and Renwick, Introduction to Geography, 6th ed., Prentice-Hall, 2013, ISBN 9780321843333 Will be provided by College Now.
+Dahlman and Renwick, Introduction to Geography, 6th ed., Prentice-Hall, 2013, ISBN 9780321843333 Erlyn and I are now working to provide online copies, or other suitable coverage.

-I will be communicating with you both in class and by Blackboard, so make sure your Blackboard account is active.
+I will be communicating with you by email and by Blackboard, so make sure your Blackboard account is active, and has a correct email address for you.
 I will not be responsible for bounce backs from your accounts.